genesiscastillo/Google-Cloud-Platform-Associate-Cloud-Engineer/Test/test4.md

     * D. Cloud Datastore database.

 29. You have a web application deployed as a managed instance group.
 You noticed some of the compute instances are running low on memory.
 You suspect this is due to JVM memory leak and you want to restart the compute instances to reclaim the leaked memory.
 Your web application is currently serving live web trafic.
 You want to ensure that the available capacity does not go below 80% at any time during the restarts and you want to do this at the earliest.
-What would youdo?
+What would you do?__[REVISAR]__

    * A. Perform a rolling-action reboot with max-surge set to 20%.
-    * B. Perform a rolling-action restart with max-unavailable set to 20%.
+   * B. **Perform a rolling-action restart with max-unavailable set to 20%.**
    * C. Stop instances in the managed instance group (MIG) one at a time and rely on autohealing to bring them back up.
    * D. Perform a rolling-action replace with max-unavailable set to 20%.

 3. You are migrating a Python application from your on-premises data centre to Google Cloud.You want to deploy the application Google App Engine, and you modified the python application to use Cloud Pub/Sub instead of RabbitMQ.
-The application uses a specific service account which has the necessary permissions to publish and subscribe on Cloud Pub/Sub; however, the operations team have not enabled the Cloud Pub/Sub API yet.
-What should you do?
+The application uses a specific service account which has the necessary permissions to publish and subscribe on Cloud Pub/Sub; however, the operations team __have not enabled the Cloud Pub/Sub API yet__.
+What should you do?__[REVISAR]__

-    * A. **Grant roles/pubsub.admin IAM role to the service account and modify the application code to enable the API before publishing or subscribing.**
+    * A. Grant roles/pubsub.admin IAM role to the service account and modify the application code to enable the API before publishing or subscribing.
     * B. Configure the App Engine Application in GCP Console to use the specific Service Account with the necessary IAM permissions and rely on the automatic enablement of the Cloud Pub/Sub API on the fifist request to publish or subscribe.
-    * C. Navigate to the APIs & Services section in GCP console and enable Cloud Pub/Sub API.
+    * C. **Navigate to the APIs & Services section in GCP console and enable Cloud Pub/Sub API.**
     * D. Use deployment manager to configure the App Engine Application to use the specific Service Account with the necessary IAM permissions and rely on the automatic enablement of the Cloud Pub/Sub API on the first request to publish or subscribe.

 30. You created a Kubernetes deployment by running kubectl run nginx -image=nginx labels=“app=prod”.
 Your Kubernetes cluster is also used by a number of other deployments.
 How can you find the identifier of the pods for this nginx deployment?